Sasaki structures on general contact manifolds: K ahlerian -bundles

 and the canonical homogenous symplectic form $\zw$ in these coordinates reads \be \zw=\xd s\we\zh+s\cdot\xd\zh=\xd s'\we\zh'+s\cdot\xd\zh',\ee where $\zh=\xd z-p\xd x$ on $\tO$, and $\zh'=\xd z'-p'\xd x'$ on $\tU$.

 \mn It is easy to see that the Riemannian metric $g$, given in $\tO$ by

 coincides on the intersection $\tO\cap\tU$ with the Riemannian metric $g'$, given in $\tU$ by

 Consequently, we have a well-defined Riemannian metric on $\sT^*B^\ti$, which will be denoted with $g$.
-It is clear that this Riemannian metric is positively homogeneous. \begin{proposition} The Riemannian metric $g$ is compatible with the symplectic form $\zw$, and the $(1,1)$-tensor field
+This Riemannian metric is positively homogeneous. \begin{proposition} The Riemannian metric $g$ is compatible with the symplectic form $\zw$, and the $(1,1)$-tensor field

 is a complex structure.
 In other words, the ingredients of $(\zw,g,J)$ on $\sT^*B^\ti$ give rise to a K\"ahlerian $\Rt$-bundle. \end{proposition} \begin{proof} We will work with local coordinates in $\tO$.
 The form of $\zw$ in (\ref{zw}) suggests using $\xd s/s,\zh,\xd p,\xd x$ as a basis of invariant 1-forms on $\tO$.
 The dual basis of vector fields is $\n=s\pa_s,\pa_z,\pa_p,X=\pa_x+p\pa_z$.
 Let us recall that $\pa_p$ and $X$ span $\ker(\zh)$.
 We have \beas && g^\flat(\n)=\sgn(s)\xd s,\ g^\flat(\pa_z)=|s|\zh,\ g^\flat(\pa_p)=|s|\xd p,\ g^\flat(X)=|s|\xd x;\\ && \zw^\flat(\n)=-s\,\zh,\ \zw^\flat(\pa_z)=\xd s,\ \zw^\flat(\pa_p)=s\,\xd x,\ \zw^\flat(X)=-s\,\xd p. \eeas Hence, $J=\big(\zw^\flat\big)^{-1}\circ g^\flat$ acts as follows: